 Dr Abdellali Hajjat, University Paris-Nanterre

-As a Research Fellow at Edinburgh University, with his project How does the State fight Everyday Racism?
-The French Justice System facing Racist Acts and Speeches, Abdellali aims to shed a light on all forms of racism in French society today.
+Abdellali is Senior Lecturer of Political Science at the University Paris-Nanterre.
+He worked on the concept of ‘assimilation’ of Muslims, and immigration in post-colonial France.
+Most recently, his research has focused on Islamophobia as a ‘total social fact’.
+With his latest project, as a Research Fellow at Edinburgh University, How does the State fight Everyday Racism?
+The French Justice System facing Racist Acts and Speeches, Abdellali aimed to shed a light on all forms of racism in French society today.

 Prof. Anna Triandafyllidou, European University Institute, Florence, Italy